-BLOOD CELL THERAPY is an international journal publishing peer-reviewed original and review articles in the field of all aspects of hematopoietic cell transplantation.
-(See About BLOOD CELL THERAPY.)
+BLOOD CELL THERAPY is an official international journal of the Asia-Pacific Blood and Marrow Transplantation (APBMT) publishing peer-reviewed original and review articles, case reports, short communications, survey reports and others in the field of all aspects of hematopoietic cell transplantation.
+(See Aims and Scope and Types of Articles as shown in the list of the articles below.)
 All manuscripts, except reviews, should include solely new data that have not been published elsewhere.
 Papers deemed to be outside the scope of BLOOD CELL THERAPY will be returned to the author without full peer review to avoid protracted review periods.
 In the case of rejection in which manuscripts are scrutinized by the Editor but not subjected to the review process because they are out of scope or do not meet our standard, the Editorial Board will always make a prompt decision within 20 days of submission.

 The Editorial Board reserves the right to make any corrections to the text in terms of clarity, consistency, integrity, and readability.

 All manuscripts should be submitted on the World Wide Web at https://mc.manuscriptcentral.com/bct.
 Full submission instructions are available at this site.
 First-time users must create an account.
 There are two Create Account links, found on the top of the page and just below the Log In box.
 If you forget your username or password, click the “Reset Password” link and enter your e-mail address.
 Once you have received an e-mail from the system, please follow the instructions to reset your password.